Mobile Homes vs Static Cabins: B2B Dealer Comparison Guide

 Garden offices and home studios have driven significant market growth since 2020.
 These structures typically range from 10–25 m³, require insulation for year-round use, and often fall within Permitted Development rights, simplifying the sales process for dealers.

-Energy Performance and Habitation Standards
+Energy Performance and Project Review Standards

 Dealer Business Case